 - Firestone, with its 50,000 mile limited treadwear warranty, offers an all-season tire with impressive handling and control on dry and wet roads while retaining traction in snowy conditions.

-- Bridgestone has engineered its all-season tires to suite the most popular sedans and minivans on the road, offering dependable all-season performance, safe handling and a comfortable ride.
+- Bridgestone has engineered its all-season tires to suit the most popular sedans and minivans on the road, offering dependable all-season performance, safe handling and a comfortable ride.

 - Hankook all-season touring tires were developed to meet the needs of coupes, sedans, minivans, SUVs and trucks – offering excellent handling without compromising ride and comfort.